CodeGod89/prework-study-guide/README.md

 ## Usage

 Each note sections gives you details on how to use, HTML, CSS, Javascript along with Git.
-Please use my notes I have provided, open Chrome de tool to see Javascript running.
+Please use my notes I have provided, open Chrome dev tool to see Javascript running.

 To support my journey cash app.  $sundayrunday